 World Pear Day is December 8th.
+The history of pears is below.

 Pears are one of the few fruits that don’t ripen successfully on the tree.
 They’re picked when they have reached full size, but before the onset of ripening.